Abnormal placenta size is a risk factor for stillbirth and

 Standard prenatal ultrasounds typically measure the placenta’s location in the uterus and cord insertion.
 Placenta size and health are not a part of standard prenatal care.

-Help us close this gap in care.
+Help us close this gap.

 EPV+retro.jpg